easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 You can use the `download_instructions` parameter to specify steps for the user to do.
 This parameter takes string value and prints it whenever build fails because any file needed was not found.
-If `download_instructions` is not specified, Easybuild prints the default message stating the paths that were tested.
+If `download_instructions` is not specified, EasyBuild prints the default message stating the paths that were tested.

 ``` python